143 - Modify any WinPE OS without changing the source files using PEStartup

 You do not want to have to rebuild the WinPE ISO\WIM file each time.

 Drivers: automatically install drivers every time booting into WinPE.
 Drivers can be downloaded from DriverPacks.
-If you want to use your driver, compress it to a .zip file.
+If you want to use your driver, compress it to a .zip file or use an ISO file.
 For XP, you need to rename the file and add “XP_" before the file name.
 Shortcuts: add shortcut to desktop screen on startup.
 This gives you quick access to the files.
 AutoRun: automatically runs programs or scripts every time the system boots.
 Registry: automatically import Registry files every time you boot into WinPE.

 Options: set wallpaper and RAM Disk memory size, enable/disable what is run on startup.